jbytecode/rcaller/paper/paper.md

 # Java scripting interface
 RCaller also implements the scripting API of Java (JSR 223) after version 3 and above.
-In other words, the engine behaves like a Java implementation of R. Here is an example of sorting a Java array in R side and handling the result in
+In other words, the engine behaves like a Java implementation of R. With this feature of RCaller, calling R from Java is seemingly the same as in the other JSR 223 implementations such as JavaScript, Python, Groovy, and Ruby.
+However the performance is not directly comparable with native counterparts (Rhino, Jython, JGroovy, JRuby, etc.) since the target language is not reimplemented in Java.
+Here is an example of sorting a Java array in R side and handling the result in
 Java:

 ```Java